 Participants

 Sixty-four healthy, right-handed individuals with normal or corrected-to-normal vision (forty-one females; mean age, 23.2; range, 18– 38) were recruited from the University of Toronto and surrounding community via postering and Facebook groups.
-Fourteen of these subjects were excluded from analysis: three withdrew before completing the experiment, and 11 had excessive head motion during scanning (see MRI data preprocessing section for exclusion criteria), leaving a total of 50 subjects (thirty-four females; mean age, 23.1; range, 18– 38).
-Sample size was selected based on previous successful implementations of the task (Hare et al., 2011a, Tusche & Hutcherson, 2018).
+Fourteen of these subjects were excluded from analysis: three withdrew before completing the experiment, and 11 had excessive head motion during scanning (see MRI data preprocessing section for exclusion criteria), leaving a total of 50 subjects (thirty-four females; mean age, 23.1; range, 18– 38; 1 African Canadian/Black, 25 Asian/Asian Canadian, 1 Asian/Asian Canadian, Southeast Asian/Indian, 3 Hispanic/Latino, 1 Southeast Asian/Chinese, 6 Southeast Asian/Indian, 1 Turkish, 1 West Indian, 10 White/Caucasian).
+Sample size was selected based on previous successful implementations of the task (Hare et al., 2011a, Tusche & Hutcherson, 2018), and was also the largest N we could run that was consistent with our budget.
 Subjects were eligible only if they reported frequent consumption of the types of foods used in the study and had no history of psychiatric or neurological conditions.
 Subjects were paid $60 for participation with an additional $5 payment for punctuality and a $5 incentive paid to subjects who showed low motion during scanning.
 All participants gave informed consent and the University of Toronto Research Ethics Board approved all procedures.

 Tasks